Nanoman91/certification-java-8-oca/README.md

 		public void helpOtherBirdSwim() {
 			Bird other = new Bird();
 			other.floatInWater(); // DOES NOT COMPILE
 			System.out.println(other.text); // DOES NOT COMPILE
 		}
 	}
 	```
-	Line 15 and 16 don't compile because `Bird` reference is not in the same package and is not a subclass of `Bird` so it doesn't compile.
+	Lines 24 and 25 don't compile because `Bird` reference is not in the same package and is not a subclass of `Bird` so it doesn't compile.
 It is important to verify if we are in the same package of the reference we use or if this reference extends the class we want to use methods.
 - Summary of access modifiers :

 	| Can access | Private ? | Default ? | Protected ? | Public ? |